aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/Telemetry.md

 We also provide a [complete sample application](../../examples/AWSDriverExample/src/main/java/software/amazon/TelemetryMetricsOTLPExample.java) using telemetry in the examples folder of this repository.

 ### Telemetry Parameters
-In addition to the parameter that enables Telemetry, you can pass following parameters to the AWS JDBC Driver through the connection URL to configure how telemetry data will be forwarded.
+In addition to the parameter that enables Telemetry, you can pass following parameters to the AWS Advanced JDBC Wrapper through the connection URL to configure how telemetry data will be forwarded.

 | Parameter                 |  Value  | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | Default Value |
 |---------------------------|:-------:|:--------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|